Speakers and Session Highlights

 INK Panel: Chad Steiner, Sun Chemical; Bryce Kristo, INX International, Vipul Shah, Toyo Ink America, LLC; Moderated by Geoff Peters

-Back by popular demand – join us for this interactive session with some of the top companies in the business.
-Join leaders from the ink manufacturing industry as they discuss the current state of the industry and candidly answer questions directly from the audience.
+Back by popular demand – this interactive session included some of the top companies in the business.
+The attendees joined leaders from the ink manufacturing industry as they discussed the current state of the industry and candidly answered questions directly from the audience.

 Mary Ann McLaughlin